MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/enhanced-http.md

 Configuration Manager version 1806 includes improvements to how clients communicate with site systems.
 There are two primary goals for these improvements:

-- You can secure client communication without the need for PKI server authentication certificates.
+- You can secure sensitive client communication without the need for PKI server authentication certificates.

-- Clients can securely access content from distribution points without the need for a network access account.
+- Clients can securely access content from distribution points without the need for a network access account, client PKI certificate, and Windows authentication.

 > [!Note]
-> PKI certificates are still a valid option for customers that want to use it.
+> PKI certificates are still a valid option for customers with the following requirements:
+> - All client communication is over HTTPS
+> - Advanced control of the signing infrastructure

 ## <a name="bkmk_scenario"></a> Scenarios